allyapp/heroku_autoscaler/README.md

 # HerokuAutoscaler

-WIP (Work In Progress)
+**WIP (Work In Progress)**

+Auto-scaling is a cloud computing feature that adds or removes compute resources depending on their actual usage.

-Configurable heroku dynos' auto-scaler that read from NewRelic metrics in order to act upon the heroku instance configured.
+This gem lets to configure a set of variables to auto-scale heroku dynos reading from New Relic metrics in order to act upon the heroku instance configured.

 Initially it will only read the ``WebFrontend/QueueTime`` metric in the last minute time lapse to consider up or downscaling dynos according to the configuration values set.